SamuelSwartzberg/flashcardifying_text_temp/inf.md

 To the terminal, the shell is just one more process running within it.

+ctty = controlling terminal (doesn't have to be a tty) A session has one controling terminal. all processes within a session inherit the controlling terminal via fork() Signals can only be sent by/via the controlling terminal and only to its forground process group.
+The relevant foreground process will have its in/output connected to the tty driver of the controlling terminal.
+Any session has exactly one foreground process groups, all other process groups are in the background.
+Each session is managed by a session leader. the shell is the session leader, and is always the process group leader of its process group The session leader updates the tty driver and does some other admin stuff, e.g. creating new porcess groups for pipelines. for the process group leader, PGID == PID for the session leader, SID == PGID == PID

 ##### signals

 signals allow the kernel to communicate asynchronously with a process (group).
 The thing that is signalled when being singalled from a terminal is always an entire process group.
-In the context of terminals, signals may be sent by/via TTY driver or some other part of the terminal subsystem.
+In the context of terminals, signals may be sent by/via TTY driver or some other part of the terminal subsystem. signal names are all-caps and start SIG.
 In a terminal, any input, including stuff such as ^Z gets sent to the tty driver (or maybe the line discipline - I'm not quite sure, and people seem to be disagreeing).
 For some key combinations, such as ^Z, the tty driver will not transmit the input, but instead turn this into a signal and send this to the foreground process group.
 For some key combinations, such as ^D, the tty driver will not transmit the input, but instead turn this into a different character and transmit this instead.